MMarthe-cloud/POC-MCP-VIEWER/README.md

-# Mobile Mapping Viewer - MCP
+# Mobile Mapping Viewer - MCP Test

 Talk to the map through an LLM.
 No clicks, just conversation.